-Our income derives from a combination of members' fees, a grant from the Department for International Development (DFID), individual project funding and trading income.
+Our income derives from a combination of members' fees, a grant from the Foreign, Commonwealth & Development Office (FCDO), individual project funding and trading income.

-The UK Department for International Development (DFID) has provided unrestricted funding to ETI since our inception in 1998.
+The UK Department for International Development (DFID, now the Foreign, Commonwealth & Development Office (FCDO) since September 2020) has provided unrestricted funding to ETI since our inception in 1998.
 In 2015, DFID agreed to grant us further core funding of £5 million between 2016 and 2019 to deliver our 2020 strategy.

 “There is no doubt that jobs will continue to be a force for good in developing countries, giving working people the chance to be part of the global economy.
 It is crucial we all keep the spotlight on business practices.
 I am determined that Britain will continue to play its part in improving the lives of employees in the developing world.”
 Justine Greening, former Secretary of State for International Development

 We value the long-term commitment and strategic support that our funding relationship with DFID offers.
 Of equal value is the opportunity it gives us for both open sharing of views and constructive dialogue with government on policy issues and to develop closer links with DFID regional and country offices.